Vicky Beeching: Personal life

-In 2009, she was diagnosed with linear scleroderma morphea, for which she underwent 18 months of chemotherapy.
+In 2009, Beeching was diagnosed with linear scleroderma morphea, for which she underwent 18 months of chemotherapy.

 Beeching moved to central London in December 2012.
 As of February 2013, she was pursuing a PhD in the Department of Theology and Religion at Durham University, with religion, technology, "online connectivity," and ethics as her topics of focus.
 In June 2014, Beeching announced that she had changed her PhD focus topic to Christianity and sexuality.
 Shortly after she announced her sexual orientation, an interviewer wrote that her new PhD focus is specifically Christianity and same-sex marriage; she continues to identify as an Evangelical Christian who is a member of the Church of England.

 Since the publication of her memoir, Beeching has received criticism.
 As a result, she has taken regular breaks from social media.
 In May 2019, Beeching tweeted that she had moved to the Kent coast due to expensive rent in London and because of her health conditions.

 Health issues

-Beeching has written about her health issues including Scleroderma, Ehlers-Danlos Syndrome and ME/CFS.
+Beeching has written about her health issues including scleroderma, Ehlers–Danlos syndrome and ME/CFS.
 As of 2023, she is mostly housebound, significantly disabled and reliant on an electric wheelchair for mobility the majority of the time.